Luxray997/ECE366Project2/part_b/README.md

 Luke Abraham (lukeca3@uic.edu) – Developed the MIPS assembly program, pushed all files, and ensured project guidelines were met.

-Ugo Alozie (ualoz2@uic.edu) – Assisted in ebugging the program to ensure correctness and efficiency.
+Ugo Alozie (ualoz2@uic.edu) – Assisted in debugging the program to ensure correctness and efficiency.

 All members contributed equally, with each person responsible for (1/3) 33% of the project.